sparkison/cmsmove/README.md

 ```
 Using the example above, issuing `cmsmove push staging custom` will give a prompt similar to the following:
 ```
-[0] custom
+[0] uploads
 [1] assets
 >
 ```
-Entering 1 at the prompt would push/pull the "uploads" directory from the local and remote configured public directory.
+Entering 0 at the prompt would push the "uploads" directory from the local to the remote configured public directory.
+While entering 1 would push the assets directory.

 ## Updating